-SCORE MANAGEMENT - At the conclusion of any regular season or tournament game at any level of play, if a team wins by a differential of more than 50 points, the designated head coach for the season of the offending team will be disqualified from coaching in accordance with the CIAC disqualification rule.
+SCORE MANAGEMENT - At the conclusion of any regular season or tournament game at any level of play, if a team wins by a differential of more than 50 points, the designated head coach for the season of the offending team could be disqualified from coaching in accordance with the CIAC disqualification rule.
 This will be considered an act of unsportsmanlike behavior by the head coach.
+See alert page for changes in this rule.